apache/flink-cdc/docs/content/docs/get-started/quickstart/mysql-to-doris.md

    cd flink-1.18.0
    ```

-2. Enable checkpointing by appending the following parameters to the conf/flink-conf.yaml configuration file to perform a checkpoint every 3 seconds.
+2. Enable checkpointing by appending the following parameters to the `conf/flink-conf.yaml` configuration file to perform a checkpoint every 3 seconds.

    ```yaml
    execution.checkpointing.interval: 3000
    ```

+3. Put the [MySQL Connector JAR](https://repo1.maven.org/maven2/mysql/mysql-connector-java/8.0.27/mysql-connector-java-8.0.27.jar) in the `lib` folder

-3. Start the Flink cluster using the following command.
+4. Start the Flink cluster using the following command.

    ```shell
    ./bin/start-cluster.sh